My Stock Market Dream- How to Invest your Money Smarter in Stocks and Bonds.

 Live for Today, Plan for Tomorrow.
 Find your own Stock Market Dream Your money matters.

-DAVID RAE, CFP®, AIF® is a Los Angeles-based retirement planner with DRM Wealth Management.
+DAVID RAE, CFP®, AIF® is a Los Angeles Financial Adviser with DRM Wealth Management.
 He has been helping friends of the LGBT community reach their financial goals for over a decade.
 He is a regular contributor to the Advocate Magazine, Investopedia (named “100 Most Influential Financial Advisors”) and Huffington Post as well as the author of the Financial Planner Los Angeles Blog.
 For more information visit his website www.davidraefp.com